BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
 If you haven't read it, you should.
 It's hard to read.
-Not because the writing is obtuse, but because processing what Elie and his family went through during the Holocaust is hard to imagine.
+Not because the writing is obtuse, but because processing what Elie, his family, and everyone around him went through during the Holocaust is impossible to accurately to imagine.
 If you haven't read it, you absolutely should.
-It's mandatory for a reason.
+It's mandatory reading in school for a reason.
     </td>
   </tr>
 </tbody>